heroku/configerator/README.md

 NOTE: For Rails projects, Configerator uses the `dotenv-rails` [method to load](https://github.com/bkeepers/dotenv/blob/master/lib/dotenv/rails.rb#L26-L32) your `.env` files.
-This may be of some surprise when it loads both your `.env` and `.env.test`.
+This may be of some surprise when it loads both your `.env` and `.env.test` configurations.
 This is because `dotenv-rails` loads environment files in this order:

 * .env.local
 * .env.$RAILS_ENV
 * .env

-We recommend that you use `.env.development` instead of `.env` for your development configurations.  and `.env.test` for your test configurations.
+We recommend that you use `.env.development` instead of `.env` for your development configurations  and `.env.test` for your test configurations.
 One nice side effect is you will no longer have to `Dotenv.load(".env.test")` in your `spec_helper.rb`.